Get More Show and Less Tell in Your Memoir

 Try it and see if you don’t like the results.

-Here’s an Exercise to help get you started:
+Here’s an Exercise to help you get started:

 Go through a lifestory that you have already written and which you consider to be finished.
 Underline all the adjectives and adverbs in this story.
 Replace at least half of these with action, setting, and dialogue.